There’s a place, a shrill glitter, inside music–

 Once again, for all this, you must get into

-a music ’cause outside music you are lame.
+a loudness ’cause outside music you are lame.

 Inside’s loud.
 Bit loud.
 Best be ready for that.